Installing K10 on Google Cloud

 first, documented below, is a Google Cloud Platform (GCP) Service

-Account (SA) and
+Account (SA) that

 storage.
 The second, as mentioned above in the Prerequisites section,